We are committed to protecting and respecting your privacy. This notice covers both Hymans Robertson LLP and Hymans Robertson Investment Services LLP

 This notice explains what personal information we collect about you, how and why we use it, who we disclose it to, and how we protect it.
 It also tells you about your rights.
-It applies to you if you use our website, sign up for events, subscribe to our publications, complete a survey or contact us with an enquiry using the forms on our website or by email.
+It applies to you if you use our websites or services, sign up for events, subscribe to our publications, complete a survey or contact us with an enquiry using the forms on our websites or by email.
 It also applies to you if we have a professional or business relationship or connection with you.

 Our website content and marketing communications are directed to, and for use by, our clients, prospective clients and professional and business contacts in the United Kingdom.
 If you are interested in careers, please note that we have a dedicated recruitment site (which has its own privacy notice).